BenyH/Shield.Docs/docs/deploymentguide.rst

 	$ sudo ./ericomshield-setup.sh

-The script may take some time to complete (approx. xx mins).
+The script may take several minutes to complete.
 At the end of the script you should see that the deployment is successful.

 Ericom Shield is installed in ``/usr/local/ericomshield``.